blackhacker09/Simon_Game/README.md

  * When you enter the wrong pattern at any level .
 GAME OVER !!!
  * Refresh the page to restart the game.

-# What's Your MAX level in Simon Game 😂 ???   ( Let me know if u played and enjoy !!! )
+# What's Your MAX level in Simon Game 😂 ???   ( Let me know if u played and enjoyed !!! )
 # Mine - Level 10 😅🥲